neringabickmore/moneypot/README.md

 ### Features Implemented ###

-- Responsive design
+- **Responsive design**

-The game has different layout options, focused on mobile-first design in mind as more users are expected to use mobile or tablet devices than desktop.
+The game has different layout options, focused on *mobile-first* design in mind as more users are expected to use mobile or tablet devices than desktop.

 ![site views on different displays](/wireframes/responsive-design.jpg)

-- User-friendly display
+- **User-friendly display**

-The display has bright colours, large fonts, and large buttons as aimed for very young children.
+The display has *bright colours*, *large fonts*, and *large buttons* as aimed for very young children.
 The social media icons are a lot smaller at the footer and purposely are not at the focus of the display, aimed at adult interaction instead.

-- Interactive games console
+- **Interactive games console**

 When the user interacts with the coin buttons, they get feedback on how well they are doing.

 ![interactive games console](/wireframes/interactive-console.jpg)

-- Dashboard for easy navigation
+- **Dashboard for easy navigation**

-On the left side of the screen, you can see a dashboard allowing the user to reset the game completely, reset the sum, find rules of the game as well as switch the audio on/off.
+On the left side of the screen, you can see a *dashboard* allowing the user to *reset the game* completely, *reset the sum*, find *rules of the game* as well as switch the *audio on/off*.

 ![dashboad-on-the-left](/wireframes/game-dashboard.jpg)

-- Rules of the game
+- **Rules of the game**

 ![rules](/wireframes/game-rules.jpg)

-- Social media links
+- **Social media links**

 The site has social media links displayed at the footer of the page, as well as a button to take them to the contact/feedback form.

 ![social-media](/wireframes/social-media.jpg)

-- Functional contact form
+- **Functional contact form**

-The form prompts the user if they haven't completed mandatory tasks of the form, such as their name, email address, and a consent confirmation.
+The form prompts the user if they haven't completed *mandatory tasks* of the form, such as their name, email address, and a consent confirmation.
 Upon submission of the form, the user gets a notification when their form is sent, which also includes their name.

 ![contact-form](/wireframes/contact-form.jpg)